ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 2.2.4. contain any viruses or other computer programming routines that may damage, detrimentally interfere with, surreptitiously intercept, or expropriate any system or data

-2.2.5. replicate or attempt to replace the essential user experience of the Services or any of our other products or services
+2.2.5. replicate or attempt to replace the essential user experience of the Software Services or any of our other products or services

 2.2.6. otherwise violate any applicable Law

 2.2. modify, decompile, reverse engineer, or otherwise alter the Site API

-2.3. use the Site API in any manner that may threaten the security or functionality of the Site API or our Services
+2.3. use the Site API in any manner that may threaten the security or functionality of the Site API or our Software Services

-2.4. use the Site API to circumvent the intended features, functionality or limitations of the Services
+2.4. use the Site API to circumvent the intended features, functionality or limitations of the Software Services

 2.5. perform any vulnerability, penetration or similar testing on the Site API